-Figure S-8.
+Figure S-10.
 Action 4, Alternative 2.
-Cape Lookout CHAPC proposed extension and habitat mapping.
+Cape Lookout CHAPC Proposed Extension and Mapped Habitat.

 Biological: Under Alternative 1 (No Action), the same prohibitions currently restricted within the CHAPC would apply.
-Within the CHAPCs, the use of bottom longline, bottom trawl, mid-water trawl, dredge, anchor, pot or trap, anchor and chain and grapple and chain is prohibited.
-Alternative 2 proposes to expand the original Cape Lookout CHAPC along the northern boundary.
-This would increase the size of the Cape Lookout CHAPC from 316 square kilometers to 324 square kilometers.
-This expansion would benefit deepwater coral ecosystems and has been proposed based on new information of occurrence of deepwater Lophelia corals in the area.
+Within the CHAPCs, the use of bottom longline, bottom trawl, midwater trawl, dredge, anchor, pot or trap, anchor and chain and grapple and chain is prohibited.
+Preferred Alternative 2 proposes to expand the original Cape Lookout CHAPC along the northern boundary by approximately 10 square miles.
+This expansion would benefit important deepwater coral ecosystems that have been identified in the area.
+The specific coordinates have been proposed based on new information of occurrence of deepwater Lophelia corals in the area.